SSWConsulting/SSW.Rules.Content/rules/do-you-let-your-client-know-when-you-work-overtime-and-it-is-not-charged/rule.md

 ---
+seoDescription: "Notify clients of uncharged overtime hours to foster gratitude and build strong relationships."
 type: rule
 archivedreason:
 title: Do you let your client know when you work overtime and it is not charged?